Laptops seem to have a charm in the eyes of public that Desktops just cannot have.

 9. Gets More Work Done

 Laptops are all-in-one computers and you can use them at your convenience.
-You can sit on the carpet or sofa or bed if you must and still use the laptop.
+You can sit on the carpet or sofa or even in bed if you must and still use the laptop.

 You don’t have to be very close to the electricity outlet all the time.
 Everything you need to operate the laptop is available and fully functional.